nobody-famous/alive/README-dev.md

 ## Basic Knowledge

-Alive is primarily constructed using Lisp and TypeScript.
+Alive is primarily constructed using TypeScript.
-Basic knowledge of both languages is necessary.
+Basic knowledge of this language or JavaScript is necessary.
+Familiarity with `npm` is recommended.

+Alive provides a language extension to support Common Lisp.
+Basic understanding of that language and the Lisp REPL is assumed.
+The specific Common Lisp implementation is Steel Bank Common Lisp.

 The Alive codebase is hosted on [github](https://github.com/nobody-famous/alive).